Martin Fry

-Martin David Fry (born 9 March 1958) is an English singer, songwriter, composer, musician, and record producer.

-Fry's music career spans more than 40 years.
-He came to prominence in the early 1980s as co-founder and lead singer of the pop band ABC, which released six singles that entered the top 20 charts in the United Kingdom during the 1980s, including "Tears Are Not Enough", "Poison Arrow", "The Look of Love", "All of My Heart", "That Was Then but This Is Now" and "When Smokey Sings".
+Martin David Fry (born 9 March 1958) is an English singer.
+He came to prominence in the early 1980s as co-founder and lead vocalist of the pop band ABC, which released six singles that entered the top 20 charts in the United Kingdom during the 1980s, including "Tears Are Not Enough", "Poison Arrow", "The Look of Love", "All of My Heart", "That Was Then but This Is Now" and "When Smokey Sings".
 He is the only member who has been with ABC throughout its entire history and is currently its only official member.

 Early years

 Martin David Fry was born on 9 March 1958 in Stretford, Lancashire (now part of the Metropolitan Borough of Trafford in Greater Manchester) and grew up in nearby Bramhall, Stockport, alongside his younger brother Jamie, who later went on to join the indie rock band Earl Brutus.
 Fry was editing a fanzine titled Modern Drugs in 1978, and first met future ABC band members Mark White and Stephen Singleton while interviewing them for an article in the fanzine.
 White and Singleton, then fronting an electronic band called Vice Versa, invited Fry to join their band to play additional keyboards.